pretix/pretix/doc/development/api/exporter.rst

 ==========================

-An Exporter is a method to export the product and order data in pretix for later use in another context.
+An Exporter is a method to export the product and order data in pretix for later use in another program.

-In this document, we will walk through the creation of an exporter output plugin.
-This is very similar to creating a payment provider.
+In this document, we will walk through the creation of an exporter output plugin step by step.

 Please read :ref:`Creating a plugin <pluginsetup>` first, if you haven't already.